Information for 2018–19

 Mirman's lunch is provided by The LA Lunch Lady.
 Multiple menu selections served buffet style are available, including a vegetarian and kosher option.
 K-Second ($6.50), Room 4-5 ($7.50), and Upper School ($8.50) portions are available.
 Beginning Sunday, August 19, a pre-paid online ordering system will be available at www.lalunchlady.com.
 Orders may be placed until 11:59 p.m. for the following day, and can be cancelled via email the same day by 7:30 a.m. for full refund.

 Please contact LA Lunch Lady directly with any questions regarding the Hot Lunch program, and any additional inquiries can be emailed to [email protected].
 To volunteer to serve lunch, please visit www.mirman.org/volunteer.

 Children who choose to bring lunch from home are encouraged to pack “waste-free lunches.”
 A waste-free lunch program encourages students and their parents to consider where our trash ends up and how we can reduce the amount of trash we generate.

 Mirman School is a peanut/tree nut free campus.

 Through the years, Mirman School has provided bus service in conjunction with Berkeley Hall School for the convenience of our families, to lessen the impact of vehicle emissions on the environment, and to alleviate some of the congestion on Mulholland Drive.

 Mirman School has morning bus routes.
 We also have late buses with slightly variant routes.
-Please visit the Transportation page for detailed schedules and instructions.
+Please visit the Transportation page for further information and forms.
 Guests may occasionally ride the bus for a fee; more information is available on the Transportation page.

 Use of the late bus requires prior notification by 1 p.m. at [email protected].